iproduct/spring-5-webflux/README.md

 You can find links to the presentation in [this post](https://www.slideshare.net/Trayan_Iliev/microservices-with-spring-5-webflux-jprofessionals).

-All demos are using Gradle for building.
+All demos use Gradle for building.

 ## Whats new in Spring 5